isaidj/Image-Hunt/README.md

 npm install
 ```

-Create and configure a `.env.local` file with the following variables:
+Create and configure a `.env.local or .env` file with the following variables:

 ```bash
 KEY_UNPLASH=YOUR_KEY